sheikhsulaiman/daily-task-web/README.md

 4. Configure the Firebase credentials in the app.
 5. Run the app using `npm start`.

+## Live Preview

+like to see a live preview of the app, you can visit the following link: [Task Management App Web](https://dailytaskweb.netlify.app/)

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, please open an issue or submit a pull request.